-For this type of scenario you may need to lay down a layer of paper before you put the straw on top.
-You can use news papers or cardboard boxes.
+For this type of scenario, you may need to lay down a layer of paper before you put the straw on top.
+You can use newspapers or cardboard boxes.
 Arrange the paper in a thick layer around all your plants.
 After you have the paper down lay the mulch on top of that.
 The paper will break down & compost as it blocks the sun from all those weeds.
 The mulch on top of the paper will keep it from blowing away.
 I did something similar last year.
 Go here to see it.

 As frustrating as it may seem I have good news.
-Each year as you top dress with mulch & remove weeds you will find you have less and less weeds to pull.
+Each year as you top dress with mulch & remove weeds you will find you have less and fewer weeds to pull.
 Only the weeds laying on the top layer of soil will germinate and grow.
 As long as you don’t till your garden you will eventually get to a point where the weeds are just about gone.

 Mulching is never perfect and won’t eliminate 100% of your weeds….. but it will eliminate the majority of them.
 For me, this means I only have to pull 10 weeds instead of 10,000.
-Yes, thank you.